-11.5 What is a pope?
+31. What is a pope?
+Who was the first pope?

 A pope is the successor of St. Peter (the first pope), he is the Bishop of Rome.
 He is the visible head of the entire Church on earth.
 Jesus Christ is the invisible head of the Church.